jyotimaurya09/MachineLearning/README.md

 9. ID3
 10. Random Forest

-In case of any queries feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jyotimaurya09)
+In case of any query feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jyotimaurya09)

 ---
 ## About the Author